istio/istio/devel/fortio/README.md

     	Queries Per Seconds or 0 for no wait (default 8) -r float
-    	Resolution of the histogram lowest buckets in seconds (default 0.001) -t duration
+    	Resolution of the histogram lowest buckets in seconds (default 0.001) -stdclient
+    	Use the slower net/http standard client (works for TLS) -t duration
     	How long to run the test (default 5s)
 ```